 PLA, short for polylactic acid, is a sustainable alternative to fibres made from non-renewable crude oil, since it can be produced with the use of renewable agricultural by-products such as corn starch, sugar or wheat.
 However, processing the fibre requires a relatively high amount of energy and pesticides and fertilisers are used in intensive agriculture of corn, sugar or wheat.

-To boost the use of sustainable materials G-Star started the RAW Sustainable programme in 2010.
-The garments in this programme were entirely made of innovative sustainable materials and consisted of three lines, each with its own characteristics and recognisable label:
+Currently, the RAW Sustainable programme consists of three lines, each with its own characteristics and recognisable label:

 Nettle plants require much less water and chemicals than conventional cotton.
 G-Star therefore combines organic cotton with nettle plant fibres to create sustainable denim with a reduced environmental footprint.